Dakota Johnson Rocks Fifty Shades Of Black At Golden Globes 2018 Without Boyfriend Chris Martin

 Dakota Johnson may have put her relationship with Chris Martin in the fast lane, but she chose not to bring him to Golden Globes 2018.
 While the 28-year-old actress and the 40-year-old singer has been spotted in Los Angeles, France, Israel, and Argentina together, they have not yet appeared in any public functions yet.
-Golden Globes 2018 may have been the perfect opportunity for Fifty Shades actress to debut her new boyfriend, but it looks like things will take time.
+Golden Globes 2018 may have been the perfect opportunity for the Fifty Shades actress to debut her new boyfriend, but it looks like things will take time.

 The 28-year-old actress, dressed in black, joined the rest of the actresses on the Golden Globes 2018 red carpet to protest sexual harassment and to raise awareness for Time’s Up, “a new initiative fighting sexual misconduct in Hollywood and beyond,” according to Harper’s Bazaar.
 While she is not one of the major figures in spearheading Time’s Up, she showed through her wardrobe that she wants to support the cause as fully as possible.